Accident Scenario

 Following King’s series of accidents, it appears the Ram 1500 with the camper top, trying to chase down the racing bike riders who supposedly hit his truck and fled, hit Costello’s truck and then decided to leave, as well.
 This would be Accident 5.

 As you can see from this video, at no point did any of the motorcycle riders, the Ram or Toyota pass by Sinclair’s house, more than 5 miles East of the accident scenes, on a dead end street, quite a bit South of Colonial Boulevard.
-Sinclair’s house had nothing to do with the accident, and his DVR shown in discovery as unable to record, had nothing to do with King’s death or any of the five accidents the state seems to show in their discovery.
+Sinclair’s house had nothing to do with the accident.
+Also, the DVR shown in discovery as unable to record, had nothing to do with King’s death or any of the five accidents the state seems to show in their discovery.

 Does this case pass the smell test for you?